Rank One Perturbations Supported by Hybrid Geometries and Their Deformations: Rank One Perturbation Supported by a Sphere and a Point in

 Here $\boldsymbol{\sigma}:(0,2\pi) \times (0, \pi) \rightarrow S^2$ is the local parametrization given by

-Proceeding analogously to the previous construction of the resolvent for the circular defect perturbed by a point defect problem, we obtain essentially the same form of the resolvent (\ref{resolventcirclepoint}).
-In this case, the first diagonal element of the matrix $\Phi$ for $E=-\nu^2$ can be similarly calculated:
+Proceeding analogously to the previous construction of the resolvent for the circular defect accompanied by a point defect problem, we obtain the resolvent essentially in the same form (\ref{resolventcirclepoint}).
+In this case, the first diagonal element of the matrix $\Phi$ for $E=-\nu^2$ can be calculated similarly:

 by choosing the bare coupling constant $\lambda_1(\epsilon)$ of the point interaction to be of the same type as (\ref{barecouplingconstant}) except the heat kernel here is written in three dimensions.
-Choosing the support of the point defect along the $z$ axis, we find the off-diagaonal matrix elements of $\Phi$ by going to spherical coordinates and evaluating the radial part of the integral by the residue theorem:
+Choosing the support of the point defect along the $z$ axis, we find the off-diagaonal matrix elements of $\Phi$ by going to spherical coordinates and evaluating the radial part of the integral by the residue theorem,

 where we have used